Amazon SEO vs Google SEO: Key Differences Every Seller Must Know

 2. Content Length

 Google loves a good read.
 The more comprehensive, the better.
-Articles stretching 1,500 to 3,000 words can often be a sweet spot.
+Longer articles often perform well in Google — many SEO practitioners aim for content in the 1,500+ word range, though quality matters more than word count.
 But Amazon shoppers?
 They're not here for a novel.

 Amazon users are skimmers.
 They want to see the benefits, and they want them fast.
 Bullet points should be quick, benefit-focused, and easy to digest.
 If you're writing essays in your product descriptions, you're doing it wrong.